seed4j/seed4j/documentation/module-creation.md

 - **Java versions**

-  - You can add the java dependencies required for your module in the `src/main/resources/generator/dependencies/pom.xml`
+  - You can add the Java dependencies required for your module in the `src/main/resources/generator/dependencies/pom.xml`
   - These dependencies are resolved using [FileSystemJavaDependenciesReader](https://github.com/jhipster/jhipster-lite/blob/main/src/main/java/tech/jhipster/lite/module/infrastructure/secondary/javadependency/FileSystemJavaDependenciesReader.java), an implementation of the `JavaDependenciesReader` bean to read from a local file.

 - **NPM versions**